Table of Contents

 • Cash: This includes the money that is in your wallet, as well as the cash you have in any savings, checking, and money market accounts.

-• Stocks: Any equity in a brokerage account, such as stocks, index funds, mutual funds, and ETFs, is considered a liquid asset.
-While you might have to pay taxes on any capital gains if you sell equities to convert to cash, you could liquidate these assets fairly quickly.
+• Stocks: Any equities in a brokerage account, such as stocks, index funds, mutual funds, and exchange-traded funds (ETFs), are typically considered liquid assets.
+While you might have to pay taxes and other fees if you sell equities to convert to cash, you could liquidate these assets fairly quickly.

 • Bonds: Like equities, any bonds or bond funds are also liquid assets.
 Again, you may have to pay taxes on your profits when you sell, but the translation is relatively quick.